redis-developer/redis-movies-searcher/README.md

 https://redis.io/try-free

 You don't need to register a credit card to create your account.
-YOu can enroll using your GitHub and Google accounts.
+You can enroll using your GitHub and Google accounts.
 Once you create your account, you will be redirected to the Redis Cloud console.

 ![rc-welcome.png](images/rc-welcome.png)

+To get things started, click in the **New Database** button.
+This will take you to the database creation page.

 ### Task 2: Create an 30MB free database

 #### ⏰ Estimated time: **5 minutes**

+For this workshop, you will create a 30MB free database.
+This is enough to store the movies dataset.
+Moroever, this option is free of charge.
+This option is ideal for developers trying Redis in the cloud.
+The secret to leverage this free option is the selection of the subscription.
+Make sure to select the **Essentials** subscription.

 ![rc-subscription.png](images/rc-subscription.png)

+Once you select the subscription, you will be able to select the cloud provider and the region.
+You can select any of the available options.
+The database name is not important, but make sure to select a name that is easy to remember.

 ![rc-db-details.png](images/rc-db-details.png)

+Make sure the database size selected is 30MB.
+This is the maximum size for the free plan.
+Once you select the database size, click on the **Create Database** button.
+This will take you to the database details page.

 ![rc-confirm.png](images/rc-confirm.png)